canonical/launchpad-manual/docs/user/how-to/work-with-bugs/use-the-malone-interface.rst

-Use the Malone (Launchpad) XMLRPC Interface
+Use the Malone (Launchpad) XMLRPC interface
 ===========================================

 .. include:: /includes/important_not_revised_help.rst